brianmickey/100-days-of-code/r1-log.md

 ### R0D31
 Digging in to JavaScript and enjoying it!
 Having something explained well makes it so much easier to learn than trying to piece it all together yourself.

+### R0D31
+More "JavaScript: Understanding the Weird Parts" learning about coercion and strict equality, good stuff-cool to understand.